-Apollo provides free managed federation support for data graphs that use Apollo Federation.
+Apollo provides free managed federation support for graphs that use Apollo Federation.

-With managed federation, your gateway is no longer responsible for fetching schemas from your subgraphs on startup.
-Instead, your subgraphs push their schemas to the Apollo schema registry, which verifies that they successfully compose into a federated schema.
+With managed federation, your subgraphs each publish their schemas to the Apollo, which verifies that they successfully compose into a federated schema.

 On composition success, Studio updates your graph's latest configuration, which is available at a special endpoint (called the uplink) that your gateway regularly polls for updates:

 Managed federation helps your organization safely validate, coordinate, deploy, and monitor changes to your graph.
 It provides:

 You can modify subgraph schemas (and even add or remove entire subgraphs) without needing to modify or redeploy your gateway.
 Your gateway is the point of entry to your entire graph, and it should maximize its uptime.